 You also have to consider things like physical capability and previous riding experience.

-ATV riding is considered an active riding style where body movement and placement are essential for safe operation, particularly in difficult terrain.
+ATV riding is considered an active riding style where body movement and placement are essential for safe operation, particularly in rugged terrain.

 People of almost any physical level can enjoy low to medium-pace trail rides on smooth forest roads.
 However, more technically challenging trails and off-road riding can cause fatigue or improper vehicle handling in people lacking physical strength and stamina.